1 Bg 4-1972: Transcendental Knowledge

 > appears that He takes His birth like an ordinary living

-> a material body, it still appears that Lord Krsna grows
+> fact Lord Krsna grows

 > astonishingly enough He never ages beyond youth.
 At the